Piracy and armed robbery in the Singapore Strait: Motivating drivers

 Piracy and armed robbery in the Singapore Strait is mainly a result of economic difficulties as well as other pressures stemming from the land.
 According to the IMB, a rapid increase in incidents happened immediately after the 1997 East Asian Financial Crisis.
 Many of the perpetrators during this time were port workers and fishermen who had lost their jobs and were resorting to committing piratical acts in an attempt to compensate for their unexpected loss of income.
 Similarly, there was a notable increase in attacks of an opportunistic nature recorded after the 2008 economic slowdown, especially in late 2009 and 2010.

-Regarding the 55 incidents of piracy and armed robbery in the Singapore Strait recorded in 2022, the executive director of RECAAP stated that these incidents were also opportunistic in nature, and the high rate of incidents could have been influenced by the social and economic situation in the region.
-Roughly 1,000 ships pass through the Singapore Strait every day, meaning that the environment is ideal for perpetrators who may want to make some money quickly to help with their economical struggles.
+Regarding the 55 incidents of piracy and armed robbery in the Singapore Strait recorded in 2022, the Executive Director of ReCAAP stated that these incidents were also opportunistic in nature, and the high rate of incidents could have been influenced by the social and economic situation in the region.
+Roughly 1,000 ships pass through the Singapore Strait every day, meaning that the environment is ideal for perpetrators who may want to make some money quickly to help with their economic struggles.

 Potential solutions to piracy and armed robbery

 Increasing arrest rates

 It is likely that without the arrest of perpetrators, incidents will continue to occur.
 The Singapore Strait recorded an all-time high of 99 incidents in 2015 which decreased significantly to 2 incidents in 2016, possibly due to the arrests of perpetrators by the authorities.
-This dramatic decrease points to law enforcement as potentially being the best deterrence.
+This dramatic decrease points to law enforcement as potentially being the best deterrent.
 However, in 2020 there was only one recorded instance of arrests being made in a case where the crew detained the three perpetrators until the Indonesian Navy arrived.